KatherineMichel/til-100-days-of-code-version/bots/looked-at-chatbot-starter-kits-and-twitter-bots.md

 ## Looked at Chatbot Starter Kits and Twitter Bots

-I looked at chatbot-starter-kits, including Hubot and Howdy AI bot kit.
+I looked at chatbot starter kits, including Hubot and Howdy AI bot kit.

 For the most part, these were made using node.
 Not sure why I didn't see a Python starter kit.